civicindustries/civicinsight.com/jobs/ruby-on-rails-developer.md

   * Our dashboard generates reports and visualizations in real-time.
 What would you need to consider to ensure the user experience is responsive?

-  * Put yourself in this situation: The search interface is running errors.
+  * Put yourself in this situation: The search interface is throwing errors.
 Is it the database?
 Is it Heroku?
 Did the API go down?
 Memcache?
 Rails? or is it a bug in Ruby?
 When a situation like this occurs, do you feel comfortable trying to figure out what went wrong?